Red Hat Insights Remediations Guide

 User requirements

-• Access remediation capabilities in the Insights for Red Hat Enterprise Linux application on the Red Hat Hybrid Cloud Console (Hybrid Cloud Console).
+• Access to Insights for Red Hat Enterprise Linux on the Red Hat Hybrid Cloud Console (Hybrid Cloud Console).

-• Access Red Hat Satellite-managed systems in the Console or in the Satellite application UI.
+• If using Red Hat Satellite, access to Satellite-managed systems on the console or in the Satellite application UI.

-• The ability to execute playbooks on remote systems requires the Remediations administrator predefined User Access role, granted by an Organization Administrator in Identity & Access Management settings on the Hybrid Cloud Console.
+While all Insights users automatically have access to read, create, and manage remediation plans, to execute a remediation plan in Insights, you need the Remediations administrator predefined User Access role.
+User Access roles can be granted by your Organization Administrator in Identity & Access Management settings on the Hybrid Cloud Console.

 User Access is the Red Hat implementation of role-based access control (RBAC).
 Your Organization Administrator uses User Access to configure what users can see and do on the Red Hat Hybrid Cloud Console (the console):